 Francisco Garcia-Gibson

-Francisco Garcia-Gibson is an assistant researcher at the National Research Council (CONICET), Argentina.
+Francisco Garcia-Gibson is currently developing a Marie Skłodowska-Curie project at the LSE on the ethics of climate political action.
+Before, he was an assistant researcher at the National Research Council (CONICET), Argentina.
 He conducted research on the ethical challenges faced by climate activists, climate-minded political parties, and corporations that lobby for climate policy.
 His current project discusses the arguments that governments in developing countries use to justify authorizing new fossil fuel developments.

 He was previously a research fellow at The London School of Economics, a Fulbright scholar at Princeton University, a DAAD scholar at the University of Frankfurt, and a doctoral visitor at University College London.